 Tri-Valley artist Barbara Stanton goes small in her paintings but is about to go large in her audience.
-She will be the first American artist featured on the Australian television show "Colour in Your Life!" with host Graeme Stevenson.
+She was the first American artist featured on the Australian television show "Colour in Your Life!" with host Graeme Stevenson.

 "I'm so excited about this opportunity to share my miniatures with the world," Stanton said.
 "It was wonderful to meet Graeme and his lovely camera lady, Sophia Stacey.
 They spent the day with me, interviewing and filming me paint a miniature landscape in oils."

-The show will be aired on PBS stations across the United States and will be released on YouTube sometime in late January or early February.
+The show will be aired on PBS stations across the United States and was released on YouTube late last month.

 "They were quite the professionals but also very friendly," added Stanton, a Livermore artist.
 "I love their Australian accents.
 They made me feel very comfortable in front of the camera."